On top of that, it helps you better manage your organization’s business-critical data.

 You can configure it based on your specific needs and choose the exact modules you need.

-Also, SAP Business One is available in both cloud and on-premise versions, which makes it flexible for different business setups.
+SAP Business One is available in both cloud and on-premise versions, making it flexible for different business setups.

 Important features